johnemmanuelbond/loggers.larders/content/Locations/The North/Ruined Tower.md

 	- Ah, legs! to be housed again!.
 	- Oh interesting, he's one of those deepling slaves, I was hoping for the mouse-man but this body should carry me far enough.
 	- Now I wonder if this is still here -> *wristpocket*
 	- Oh hello! friends, thank you for finding me here.
 Sadly I must be going.
-Come meet me at my shimmering ash.
+North of here is a grove with a glowing tree, I'll leave this there when I'm done with it.

 ![[kargoe, posessed.png]]